Starmer condemns Israel’s strike on Hamas in Qatar

 Israel’s military on Tuesday said it “conducted a precise strike targeting the senior leadership of the Hamas terrorist organisation”, without mentioning Qatar.

-The Gulf state has hosted negotiations between Israel and Hamas in efforts to end the conflict triggered by Hamas’s deadly assault on Israel on October 7 2023.
+The Gulf state has hosted talks between Israel and Hamas in efforts to end the conflict triggered by Hamas’s deadly assault on Israel on October 7 2023.

+Sir Keir discussed the attack with Nato Secretary General Mark Rutte during a meeting at Downing Street.

+A No 10 spokeswoman said: “The leaders began by discussing the situation in Doha, and the Prime Minister condemned the attack and reiterated the need to avoid further escalation in the region.”

 “Our overarching priority is to see an end to the horrific suffering in Gaza, starting with an immediate ceasefire, the release of all hostages and a surge in humanitarian aid, leading to… peace for Israelis and Palestinians, peace in the wider region.”